Sibyllenort Palace: Communist Poland

 The last royal owner was prince Fredrick Christian.
 When Silesia came under Polish administration after World War II, Schloss Sibyllenort and its estate were confiscated.

-In the People's Republic of Poland, the still usable parts of the buildings were used by the State Security Service, including as a recreational centre for officials.
+Under the People's Republic of Poland, the still-usable parts of the buildings were used by the State Security Service, including as a recreational centre for officials.
 After extensive renovation from 1977 to 1980, the preserved part of the east wing became a training centre for employees of the Lower Silesia Voivodeship and the city of Wrocław.

 Simultaneously, demolition of the ruins began in the 1950s, with interruptions until 1989.
 Neo-gothic buildings were stigmatized as they clearly had German origins.
 Initially, buildings built after 1850 were not entered in the monument register at all.
 The stones were partly used for the reconstruction of cities destroyed during the war, like Warsaw.

 Modern times

 In the contemporary period, the remnants of the palace complex, including the palace wing, outbuilding, park with a forest, and a walled fence with a gate, were listed as historic monuments in 1990.
 Since 1988, the palace wing has remained unused, while former State Agricultural Farm employees reside in the outbuilding.
 In 1992, the property was sold to a private company, and in 2001, it passed into private ownership.
 In 1999, the iron lion sculptures from the entrance gate went missing.